Chiamh/alignment-nf/README.md

 ## Pipeline summary for metagenomic reads
 1. Adapter trimming and quality control using fastp (0.22.0)
 2. Removal of host (human) reads by mapping to a reference genome using bwa (0.7.17)
-3. Mapping DNA reads to a microbial pangenome of choice using bowtie2 (2.4.4) followed by summaries of **unpaired** read counts per feature
+3. Mapping DNA reads to a microbial pangenome of choice using bowtie2 (2.4.4) followed by summaries of (typically **unpaired**) read counts per feature

 ## Pipeline summary for metatranscriptomic reads
 1. Adapter trimming and quality control using fastp (0.22.0)